Bhushan8177/Razor-Pay/README.md

-A simple paymment gateway using HTML,CSS and RazorPay API
+A simple payment gateway using HTML,CSS and RazorPay API